-If you've ever wanted to try your hand at angling, there's nothing stopping you except the right equipment.
+If you've ever wanted to try your hand at angling, there's nothing stopping you except acquiring the right equipment.
 Sure, you could start with an old cane pole, some line, a hook, a bobber, and a worm, but that's so limiting!
 Why not spend a little more and put together a basic fishing kit that will serve you well in most freshwater fishing conditions?

-Hooks: An essential when fishing with live bait (worms, minnows, and the like) or imitations (plastic worms, for example).
-Hooks come in a wide variety of sizes; the lower the number, the larger the hook (unless the size is followed by /0; a 4/0 is larger than a 3/0).
+Hooks: An essential when fishing with live bait (worms, minnows, and the like) or imitations (plastic worms, for example), hooks come in a wide variety of sizes.
+The lower the number, the larger the hook, unless the size is followed by /0; a 4/0 is larger than a 3/0.
 Look for an assortment of hooks, sizes 6 to 2/0 or so.

-Pliers: Needle nose pliers are preferable, as they'll help you remove hooks from the mouths of fish you catch.
+Pliers: Needle-nose pliers are preferable, as they'll help you remove hooks from the mouths of caught fish.
 They're also handy to undo crimp sinkers from your line.

 Fingernail Clippers: These make cutting your line a snap.
-Also, don't underestimate the value of smart grooming.
+Also, don't underestimate the value of smart grooming!

-Swivels: Swivels are attached to your line before the lure, so that the lure spins without twisting your fishing line.
+Swivels: Swivels are attached to your line before the lure, so the lure spins without twisting your fishing line.